-SIU probe reveals FS Premier's office funded dead student, foreign nationals and relatives
+SIU probe reveals FS premier's office funded dead student, foreign nationals, relatives

 Lekgetho said officials responsible for approving the bursary and subsequent extensions had been identified.

-Investigators also discovered that seven foreign nationals received bursaries, despite policy provisions limiting the program to South African citizens residing in the Free State.
+Investigators also discovered that seven foreign nationals received bursaries, despite policy provisions limiting the programme to South African citizens residing in the Free State.

 “The investigation showed that seven students who received bursaries from the OTP were foreign nationals,” Lekgetho said.